francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 + [Conclusion](#conclusion)

 Although I used Artificial Neural Network in my thesis project for my bachelor of engineering, my journey of deep learning in the real world started about three years ago.
 The problem I was facing was to detect and segment logos from images with plain background.
-The deep learning solution I used was [Faster R-CNN](https://arxiv.org/abs/1506.01497).
-Before the project, I didn't know what [Convolutional Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network), [ImageNet](http://www.image-net.org/), [VGG16](https://neurohive.io/en/popular-networks/vgg16/) are, and of course I didn't know what [TensorFlow](https://www.tensorflow.org/) does either.
+The deep learning solution I used was [__Faster R-CNN__](https://arxiv.org/abs/1506.01497).
+Before the project, I didn't know what [__Convolutional Neural Network (CNN)__](https://en.wikipedia.org/wiki/Convolutional_neural_network), [__ImageNet__](http://www.image-net.org/), [__VGG16__](https://neurohive.io/en/popular-networks/vgg16/) are, and of course I didn't know what [__TensorFlow__](https://www.tensorflow.org/) does either.
 I was extremely lucky to have my then colleague, a very competent Computer Vision Postdoc, as my mentor to help me set foot on my deep learning journey, which I'm forever grateful for.

 Since then, I have done various deep learning projects, mainly in computer vision area, including image segmentation, image recognition, object detection and classification, speech detection on digits, and pattern recognition.
-Recently, an online course ["Structuring Machine Learning Projects" by Andrew Ng](https://www.coursera.org/learn/machine-learning-projects) was mentioned to me, so I decided to check it out and see if it resonates what I have been doing these few years.
+Recently, an online course [__"Structuring Machine Learning Projects" by Andrew Ng__](https://www.coursera.org/learn/machine-learning-projects) was mentioned to me, so I decided to check it out and see if it resonates with what I have been doing these few years.

 Even though the difficulty of the course is listed as beginner level, I found it a very good material to consolidate the steps, approaches and techniques of undertaking a deep learning project, even for engineers with deep learning experience.
-It actually urged me to gather my thoughts on conducting my previous deep learning projects, and consolidate a clear guideline for my future projects.
+It actually urged me to gather my thoughts on my previous deep learning projects, and consolidate a clear guideline for my future projects.

 <br>